 Missouri State Highway Patrol Capt.
 Ron Johnson, who is in charge of security in Ferguson, said 40 FBI agents were going door-to-door in the neighborhood starting Saturday, talking to people who might have seen or have information about the shooting.

 Johnson on Saturday said police would not enforce the curfew with armored trucks and tear gas but would communicate with protesters and give them ample opportunity to leave.
 Local officers faced strong criticism earlier in the week for their use of tear gas and rubber bullets against protesters.
-Johnson said one tear gas canister was deployed Friday night after the group of rioters became unruly and several officers got
+Johnson said one tear gas canister was deployed Friday night after the group of rioters became unruly and several officers got trapped and injured.

 "Who would burn down their own backyard?" asked Rebecca McCloud, a local who works with the Sonshine Baptist Church in St. Louis.
 "These people aren't from here.
 They came to burn down our city and leave."